-- 1 setting suitable learning challenges; - 2 responding to pupils' diverse learning needs; - 3 overcoming potential barriers to learning and assessment for individuals and groups of pupils.
+- 1 setting suitable learning challenges; - 2 responding to pupils' diverse learning needs;

+3 overcoming potential barriers to learning and assessment for individuals and groups of pupils.

-The focus is far wider than and special educational needs.
-It includes pupils from all social and cultural backgrounds, pupils of different ethnic groups including travellers, refugees and asylum seekers and those from diverse linguistic backgrounds.
+The focus is far broader than special educational needs.
+It includes pupils from all social and cultural backgrounds, pupils of different ethnic groups, travellers, refugees and asylum seekers and those from diverse linguistic backgrounds.